jallanxjallan/onemanairforce/adaptation/scenes/off_the_beach.md

 status: synopsis
 location: Cilotok
 ---
-On arrival, Muharto recognizes Freeberg as the pilot of a previous blockade run that Muharto had organized.
+Muharto recognizes Freeberg as the pilot of a previous blockade run that Muharto had organized.
 Muharto and Pang marvel that Freeberg had been able to land on this short stretch of beach, bookended by high bluffs.
 Fearing that a patrolling Dutch fighter could appear at any time, Muharto, in a stirring speech, implores the assembled